vanya-koleva/SoftUni-Courses/postgresql/05_table_relations/README.md

 -   The attributes of the entities.
 -   It is a good practice to include additional columns, such as a column that stores the creation date of a record, who created it, etc.

-1. **Defining primary keys (PK).**
+3. **Defining primary keys (PK).**

 -   Always define an additional column for the primary key.

     -   Don't use an existing column.
     -   Do not use business terms as a Primary Key because, no matter how much the business assures us that something is unique and will always remain so, it should not be trusted.
     -   Must be declared as a PRIMARY KEY.
     -   Put the primary key in the first column. - Exceptions:
         -   Entities that have well-known ID, e.g., countries (BG, DE, US) and currencies (USD, EUR, BGN).

 -   IDs are either INT or STRING.

 -   It is more secure to use strings because they are harder to crack with brute force.

 -   Integers are efficient for indexing and querying.

--   If something is a PK, it is inherently unique.
--   When we designate a column as the Primary Key, PostgreSQL automatically enforces a UNIQUE and NOT NULL constraints and creates a B-tree index on that column.
+-   When we designate a column as the Primary Key, PostgreSQL automatically enforces UNIQUE and NOT NULL constraints and creates a B-tree index on that column.

 -   When we use the GENERATED AS IDENTITY constraint, the system creates a SEQUENCE object.
 This object lets us define options for system-generated values.
 We can specify these options using the following syntax:

 ```sql